 Previously the Tri-Nations Cup, with New Zealand, Australia and South Africa, from 2012 Argentina was added to make a 4 team Southern Hemisphere competition.

-In 2016 it has 6 rounds, with each team playing the other twice on a home and away basis.
+The usual format was 6 rounds, with each team playing the other twice on a home and away basis.
 The winner is the top ranked team at the end of the competition.

 The History of The Rugby Championship

 The Rugby Championship is the latest format of what was the Tri-Nations Cup.
 This competition started in 1996 with the advent of professional rugby.
 There were 3 teams involved - New Zealand, Australia and South Africa.